Wolfspeed Logo

 Figure 3: Schematic representation of (a) Si-based and (b) SiC-based 22-kW bidirectional OBC.

 Table 2 lists the respective specifications of the first, AC/DC totem-pole PFC stage and the second, DC/DC bidirectional CLLC resonant stages.
 From both the image and the table, it can be readily seen that there is both over a 30% decrease in power device and gate drivers from the Si design to the SiC design, with the additional benefit of more than double the switching frequency.
 This leads to a reduced component size, weight, and cost of the power conversion system altogether, all while operating at a greater efficiency.
+Reference designs for 22 kW Bi-Directional CLLC and 22 kW Bi-Directional Active Front End (AFE) can get you started with bi-directional on-board charger system design.

 Table 2